11 Tips For Saving Money You Might Not Have Thought Of

 “Take care of your money, like you take care of your body when you go to the gym,” said O’Connell.
 You should dedicate time to look at account balances and review spending weekly according to the author, who views the practice as a form of self-care.
 Staying on top of your budget can mean peace of mind when/if you finally DO indulge in that latte.

 Look at your credit score routinely, too.
-Khalfani-Fox recommends creditsesame.com, which is a free tool that not only shows you your score, but offers instruction on how exactly to improve it as well.
+Khalfani-Cox recommends creditsesame.com, which is a free tool that not only shows you your score, but offers instruction on how exactly to improve it as well.
 “A bad score hurts your ability to save, get loans, [and] put yourself in the market for a car, a house.
 You may not realize the vast way your credit impacts you,” she said.

 BuzzFeed News is partnering with Death, Sex & Money to share stories about class, money, and the ways they impact our lives and relationships.
 Follow along here.